Magyar tribes: History

 According to Hungarian historian and linguist András Róna-Tas, the locality in which the Hungarians, the Manicha-Er group, emerged was between the Volga River and the Ural Mountains.
-It is proposed that most of the early Hungarian tribes originated from the Volga-Kama and Southern Urals, or the Southern Urals and Western Siberia, where they were composed of a mixed population.
+It is proposed that most of the early Hungarian tribes originated from the Southern Urals or Western Siberia, where they were composed of a mixed population.
+However, Neparáczki et al. 2018 proposes that over a third of the Hungarian conquerors' maternal lineages derive from Inner Asia, concentrated in present-day eastern Mongolia and southeastern Siberia, while the remainder is derived from the Pontic-Caspian Steppe.
 Fóthi et al. 2022 suggests that they originated from three distinct regions on the Eurasian steppe: the Lake Baikal-Altai Mountains region, spanning present-day northwestern Mongolia and southern Siberia, the Southern Urals-Western Siberia and the Black Sea-Northern Caucasus.
-Meanwhile, Neparáczki et al. 2018 proposes that over a third of the Hungarian conquerors' maternal lineages derive from Inner Asia, concentrated in present-day eastern Mongolia and southeastern Siberia, while the remainder is derived from the Pontic-Caspian Steppe.

 According to genetic study, the proto-Ugric groups were part of the Scytho-Siberian societies in the late Bronze Age to early Iron Age steppe-forest zone in the northern Kazakhstan region, near of the Mezhovskaya culture territory.
 The ancestors of the Hungarian conquerors lived in the steppe zone during the Bronze Age together with the Mansis.
 During the Iron Age, the Mansis migrated northward, while the ancestor of Hungarian conquerors remained at the steppe-forest zone and admixed with the Sarmatians.
 Later the ancestors of the Hungarian conquerors admixed with the Huns, this admixture happened before the arrival of the Huns to the Volga region in 370.
+The Huns likely originated in present-day Mongolia and were descendants of the Xiongnu.
 The Huns integrated local tribes east of the Urals, among them Sarmatians and the ancestors of the Hungarian conquerors.

 Around 830 CE, when Álmos, the future Grand Prince of the Hungarians, was about 10 years old, the seven related tribes (Jenő, Kér, Keszi, Kürt-Gyarmat, Megyer, Nyék, and Tarján) formed a confederation in Etelköz, called "Hétmagyar" (lit.
 'Seven Magyars').
 Their leaders, the Seven chieftains of the Magyars, besides Álmos, included Előd, Ond, Kond, Tas, Huba and Töhötöm, who all took a blood oath swearing eternal loyalty to Álmos.
 Presumably, the Magyar tribes consisted of 108 clans.

 Before 881 CE, three Turkic tribes rebelled against the rule of the Khagan of the Khazars, but they were suppressed.
 After their defeat they left the Khazar Empire and voluntarily joined the Hétmagyar confederation.
 The three tribes were organised into one tribe, called Kabar, and later they played the roles of vanguard and rear guard during the joint military actions of the confederation.
 The joining of the three tribes to the previous seven created the On-ogur (Ten Arrows).